manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 CREATE USER 'faveo'@'localhost' IDENTIFIED BY 'strongpassword';
 ```

-We have to authorize the new user on the faveo db so that he is allowed to change the database.
+We have to authorize the new user on the faveo DB so that he is allowed to change the database.

 ```sql
 GRANT ALL ON faveo.* TO 'faveo'@'localhost';
 ```

-And finally we apply the changes and exit the database.
+And, finally we apply the changes and exit the database.

 ```sql
 FLUSH PRIVILEGES;